xperseguers/t3ext-easy_slug/README.md

 title if it is defined, but this does not happen natively.
 So this extension will use that field to generate the slug in place of the title, if present.

 ## Installation

+At the moment the extension is not available off the TYPO3 Extension Repository (TER).
+As such you are encouraged to install it via composer:

 ```
 composer req causal/easy_slug:dev-master
 ```

+And then?
+Well... just forget about it!
+It is meant to make working with slug finally easy and so it does.

+Do not hesitate to open a ticket if this is not the case.

 ## Known Limitations